majunting/advent-of-code-kotlin-template/README.md

 ## Getting help

-If you are stuck with Kotlin-specific questions or anything related to this template, check out the following resources:
+If you are stuck with Kotlin-specific questions or anything related to this template, check out the following Y2024.resources:

 - [Kotlin docs][docs]
 - [Kotlin Slack][slack]